shams-nahid/node-error-handling/readme.md

 requestWrapper('https://www.some-unknown-url-1234.com/');
 ```

-This is far better than previous promise chain.
-But the problem is, each time we try to catch an error, we have to repeat the try/catch block.
+This is far better than previous `promise-chain`.
+But the problem is, each time we try to catch an error, we have to repeat the `try/catch` block.

 ### Promise Wrapper(The Good)

-To update previous async/await approach, we can write a simple promise-wrapperto remove the repetitive try/catch block.
+To update previous `async/await` approach, we can write a simple `promise-wrapper` to remove the repetitive `try/catch` block.

 Let’s create some utility method in `utils.js`